 You can read all about it by clicking here, Winter Storm Neptune Tip: Keep Your Heat Pumping and Your Home Warm.

 If you want to avoid that trek through two feet of snow in the future, here are a few examples of ways to protect your outdoor heat pump unit from heavy snowfall, and your feet from winter’s biting cold.

 You’d have to be a little handy to put together something like this, but with a few tools and a little bit of lumber, you can create this permanent protective cover.

 These are available for purchase from specific vendors if you’re looking for a non-diy solution.

 A DIY PVC HEAT PUMP PROTECTION SOLUTION:

-Here's the thing.
-You don't really have to cover your Mitsubishi heat pump.
+Here’s the thing.
+You don’t have to cover your Mitsubishi heat pump.

-They're certainly designed to deal with all extremes of New England weather, but when you go to such great lengths to achieve comfort and balance in your HVAC system, you need to be ready to either take the walk out to clear the snow from around your outdoor unit, or send your kid out there to do it.
+They’re designed to deal with all extremes of New England weather.
+And most of the time, you won’t have to go out to brush the snow or debris off your unit.
+But when you go to such great lengths to achieve comfort and balance with your HVAC system, you need to be ready to either walk out to clear the snow from around your outdoor unit.
+Or send your kid out there to do it for you.

 They seem to be able to take this kind of weather without missing a beat!

 85 Flagship Drive, Unit E